 Construction 101 prepares trainees for entry-level work in the construction trades.
-During this six-week course, participants earn OSHA 10 certification, NCCER credentials, and receive job placement opportunities.
-98% of graduates have been placed in employment earning an average wage over $17/hour
+During this six-week course, participants earn OSHA 10 certification, and NCCER credentials, and receive job placement opportunities.
+98% of graduates have been placed in employment, earning an average wage over $17/hour

 Hands-on Learning – Students will learn and have hands-on experience with: